113ll3/Ibmclouddocscli/idt/commands.md

 ```
 {: codeblock}

 All flags must trail the final command and be applied to all commands to which that flag is associated.
-Using `ibmcloud dev build/deploy/view -t container --trace` as an example, the `--trace` flag is applied to all three commands, but the `-t` is only applicable to the final two commands, and won't be applied to the `build` command.
+Using `ibmcloud dev build/deploy/view -t container --trace` as an example, the `--trace` flag is applied to all three commands, but the `-t` is only applicable to the final two commands, and is not applied to the `build` command.

 The following commands can be used with this feature:
 `build, debug, deploy, get-credentials, run, stop, test, view`